-Many breweries today will sell you a large glass jug, known as a growler, of their beer to take home with you.
+Many breweries today will sell you a large glass jug of their beer, known as a growler, to take home with you.
 They will also refill that container and usually knock a couple of bucks off in order to A) not have to sell you a new container and B) reward you for reusing that jug.

 The concept of the beer growler dates back to before commercial packaging of beer was commonplace.
 If you wanted to take beer home, you needed a clean and nifty vessel in which to get it there.

 As for how it got its name, there’s some nonsense out there on the internet about the sound of beer gurgling under a loose lid as its transported home.
 That seems pretty weak to me.
 Other theories abound.

 Far more likely, in my opinion, is the theory that the sound of a large, full vessel rumbling across a bar as it is passed to the patron will make a growling sound.
 That sound would be music to a beer drinker’s ears… and belly!